Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 What is protein?

-Protein, or protein, is one of the three main macronutrients, along with fats and carbohydrates.
-Biologically, protein is made up of amino acids, molecules that are the building blocks of our body tissues.
-These amino acids can be divided into two groups: replaceable, which the body can synthesize on its own, and essential, which must be obtained from food or supplements.
+Protein is one of the three essential macronutrients, along with fats and carbohydrates.
+Biologically, protein is composed of amino acids—molecules that are the building blocks of our body's tissues.
+These amino acids can be divided into two groups: nonessential, which the body can synthesize itself, and essential, which must be obtained through food or supplements.

 Protein plays a vital role in the functioning of the body.
 It is involved in: